dardotjs/dardotjs.github.io/README.md

 Every second friday of the month, JavaScript developers in Dar es Salaam meetup for 1 hour to talk about the three sides of JavaScript: Good, Bad and Ugly.

+Joining DarJS is easy - just complete this [joining form][join-darjs] and we will reach out to you.

 Running locally
 ---